skalawag/theguidetocuba.io/content.md

 # 6. The Application Homepage

-It's time to replace the greeting message with the application's home page.
+It's time to replace the greeting message with a nice homepage.
 To do that, we need to change the code to return HTML.
-The code can be written like this:
+It can be written like this:

 ```ruby
 Cuba.define do